Coreopsis auriculata 'Elfin Gold'

 Bloom Time: Mid spring to early summer

-Coreopsis auriculata 'Elfin Gold' is a dwarf cultivar which typically forms a foliage mat up to 5 inches (12.5 cm) tall, consisting of dense, bushy, slowly-spreading clumps of short, broad-oval leaves.
+Coreopsis auriculata 'Elfin Gold' is a dwarf cultivar that typically forms a foliage mat up to 5 inches (12.5 cm) tall, consisting of dense, bushy, slowly-spreading clumps of short, broad-oval leaves.
 They are shiny, deep green and up to 3 inches (7.5 cm) long.
 The flowers are bright golden-yellow, daisy-like, up to 2 inches (5 cm) in diameter, with yellow rays and yellow center disks and appear singly on naked stems above the foliage in late spring to early summer.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).